 If food is a big part of your travels, some visitors also choose to continue their journey with a dedicated day in Emilia-Romagna, where products like Parmigiano Reggiano, balsamic vinegar, and Prosciutto di Parma are made.
-You can read more about the experience here.

 1. The Culinary Scene: Sea vs. Land

-3. Travel Connections: Navigating Tuscany
+3. Travel Connections: Getting There

 Frequently Asked Questions